kizniche/Mycodo/mycodo-manual.rst

     Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub

 In this case the Vendor ID is 10c4 The Product ID is ea60

+Note: If you have multiple devices and you find your IDs to be the same, you can change IDs with the Simplicity Studio Xpress Configurator tool (discussed starting on page 6 of the `AN721: USBXpress™ Device Configuration and Programming Guide <https://www.silabs.com/documents/public/application-notes/AN721.pdf>`__).

 Since I changed the serial number field - this will be unique.